w3c/wai-website/pages/about/update.md

 ## Upcoming Publications

-We plan to publish the following documents in October 2025:<!-- To learn about "Candidate Recommendation" (**CR**) and other stages, see [How WAI Develops Accessibility Standards through the W3C Process: **Milestones** and Opportunities to Contribute](/standards-guidelines/w3c-process/). -->
+We plan to publish the following documents in late 2025 or early 2026:<!-- To learn about "Candidate Recommendation" (**CR**) and other stages, see [How WAI Develops Accessibility Standards through the W3C Process: **Milestones** and Opportunities to Contribute](/standards-guidelines/w3c-process/). -->

+* [Accessibility Conformance Testing (ACT) Rules Format 1.1](https://www.w3.org/TR/act-rules-format/) as a W3C 'Recommendation' Standard
+* Website Accessibility Conformance Evaluation Methodology (WCAG-EM) 1.1 as a Working Draft, see [WCAG-EM Overview](https://www.w3.org/WAI/test-evaluate/conformance/wcag-em/)
+* WCAG 3 as an updated Working Draft, see [WCAG 3 Introduction](https://www.w3.org/WAI/wcag3)
+* Cognitive accessibility resources
 * More [WAI Translations](/translations/) &mdash; usually some each month

 Recent publications and other announcements are listed on the **[News page](/news/)**.